Series · Transfer Learning · Chapter 6

 Train one model on multiple tasks simultaneously.
 Covers hard vs. soft parameter sharing, gradient conflicts (PCGrad, GradNorm, CAGrad), auxiliary task design, and a complete multi-task framework with dynamic weight balancing.

-A self-driving car looking through a single camera needs to do three things at once: detect cars and pedestrians, segment lanes and free space, and estimate how far away each pixel is.
-You could train three separate networks.
-You would burn 3x the parameters, run 3x the forward passes at inference, and ignore the obvious fact that all three tasks need the same kind of low-level features (edges, surfaces, occlusion cues).
+A self-driving car using a single camera needs to do three things simultaneously: detect cars and pedestrians, segment lanes and free space, and estimate the distance of each pixel.
+Training three separate networks would triple the parameters, require three times as many forward passes at inference, and overlook the fact that all three tasks need the same low-level features (edges, surfaces, occlusion cues).

 Multi-task learning (MTL) is the alternative: one shared backbone, one task-specific head per output, all trained jointly.
 Done well, you cut parameters by 60% and lift accuracy on every task because each task acts as a regularizer for the others.
 Done badly, two of your three tasks regress and you waste a week wondering why.

 This article is about doing it well.
-The hard parts are not the architecture — that is one diagram.
-The hard parts are (1) the loss-scale mismatch between a cross-entropy term and an L2 depth term, (2) the gradient conflicts that arise 30-50% of the time when two tasks pull in different directions, and (3) figuring out which tasks even belong in the same model.
+The challenging aspects aren’t the architecture — that’s just one diagram.
+The real challenges are (1) the loss-scale mismatch between a cross-entropy term and an L2 depth term, (2) the gradient conflicts that occur 30-50% of the time when two tasks pull in different directions, and (3) determining which tasks should be in the same model.
 We will cover the architectures (hard vs soft sharing, cross-stitch, MTAN), the optimizers that survive contact with real loss landscapes (Uncertainty Weighting, GradNorm, PCGrad, CAGrad), and a runnable PyTorch framework that ties it all together.

 • Why MTL works at all — the regularization, data-augmentation and efficiency views